esosajohnson/MAUI_Weather_App/README.md

 This project was developed to provide consumers on any device quick, consistent, and customised weather updates, addressing a practical need.
 Combining frontend design, REST API consumption, cloud data management, and user authentication, it also functions as a full-stack learning tool.

- Creating this app sought to deepen my knowledge in **.NET MAUI** and **MVVM architecture**.
+ Creating this app aims to:
+ - Improve my knowledge in **.NET MAUI** and **MVVM architecture**.
- Search **real-time APIs** and create beautiful charts.
+ - Search **Real-time APIs** to make the app more authentic.
- - Implement secure **Firebase Authentication** and **cloud storage** Deliver a quite user-centred and interactive mobile experience.
+ - Implement secure **Firebase Authentication** and **cloud storage**
+ - Deliver a quite user-centred and interactive mobile experience.

  ---